Stop Taking Parent Loans for Your Kids’ College Education

 The Real Cost

-What parents don’t realize is the true cost they bear when they take on student debt.
+Parents don’t realize the true cost they bear when they take on student debt.
 Parent PLUS loans allow parents (and graduate students) to borrow up to the full cost of an education.
 Only a basic credit check—no underwriting—is used to determine whether the borrower has the income or ability to repay the loans.

 Parents who take on Parent PLUS Loans have precious few, if any, forgiveness options.
-These loans cannot be forgiven under the Federal Teacher Student Loan Forgiveness Program, and for a variety of technical reasons, parent borrowers won’t get relief under the Public Service Loan Forgiveness Program based on their students’ qualifying for forgiveness.
+These loans cannot be forgiven under the Federal Teacher Student Loan Forgiveness Program.
+For various technical reasons, parent borrowers won’t get relief under the Public Service Loan Forgiveness Program based on their students’ qualifying for forgiveness.
 These loans cannot be bankrupted, either.
 The only sure forgiveness comes upon the death of the signer.

 Parent PLUS Loans are not eligible for the student’s income-contingent or pay-as-you-earn repayment plans.
 The standard repayment requirement offers little if any flexibility.